rtmath/Word-Counter-Week-7-Project-/README.md

 ## Description

-This is an exercise using Behavior Driven Development in C#.
+This is an exercise using Behavior Driven Development and Unit Testing in C#.

 This program will take two inputs from a user: a word and another word or sentence.
 It will determine how many times the first word appears in the other word or sentence, and display the result to the user.